lbdyck/dsfsadm/README.md

 It isn't perfect but it is a start.

 ## Installation:
+ - If you received the package as a TSO XMIT file then
+     - Do a TSO RECEIVE of the XMIT file
- - execute the $recv member to reconstitute the EXEC and PANELS members
+     - execute the $RECV member to reconstitute the EXEC and PANELS members
  - update the DSFSADM member in the EXEC PDS to reference your libaries and copy into a library in your SYSEXEC or SYSPROC allocation
    ** this is optional as it will use ALTLIB and LIBDEF to access the dialog in the recived libraries
  - OR